Curious about reusable period products? Let's talk about why you might want to consider them.

 They are better for your body.

-There is a growing school of thought that disposable pads and tampons (which contain a fair amount of plastic) aren’t ideal to put next to one of the most sensitive and porous parts of our bodies.
-Most reusable pads are Oekotex certified which means no harmful chemicals next to your most delicate bits!
+Disposable pads and tampons (which contain a fair amount of plastic) aren’t ideal to put next to one of the most sensitive and porous parts of our bodies.
+Most reusable pads are made from natural materials which means no harmful chemicals next to your most delicate bits!

 They cost less.